-When applied, the following UTM parameters are now viewable in the Transaction details side panel and CSV export. πŸ” To see UTM parameters in the side panel, navigate to the TRANSACTIONS tab in the left-hand menu bar.
-Click on the white space in the transaction line.
+When applied, the following UTM parameters are now viewable in the Transaction details side panel and CSV export. πŸ”

 Campaign source